 And the responses are pretty eye opening.
-He found that the multi-millionaires – people like Richard Branson or Suze Orman, responded distinctly different than the average Joe’s when it came to how they focused their efforts on getting ahead.
+He found that uber-successful people like Richard Branson or Elon Musk, responded distinctly different than the average Joe’s when it came to how they approached work.

 Want to see how you compare?
 Check out the responses below and see how it relates to how you approach your own work habits.

 Here are the 3 questions he asked:

 1. Do you know what you are exceptionally good at that makes you money?

 He found that 55% of the respondents in the middle-class group didn’t even have an answer to this.
 Although the people in this group may be considered “successful” by society standards, they weren’t making a killing financially.